SudarshanaSRao/SudarshanaSRao.github.io/_pages/cv.md

 Work experience
 ======
 * Research Assistant (part-time) at The Walt Disney Company, Los Angeles [MAY 2023-Present]
-  * Researched and analyzed human interaction with an AI (Nobu) to improve AI’s Automatic Speech Recognition (ASR).
-Optimized the decision tree algorithm to augment the AI's responses.
+  * Researched and analyzed human interaction with an AI (Nobu) to improve AI's Automatic Speech Recognition (ASR).
+Optimized the decision tree algorithm to augment AI's responses.
   * Managed the interaction sessions (data collection) by assigning participants to the respective time slots.
   * Project: Speech quality assessment for automatic speech recognition.

 * Summer Intern at ennVee Solutions Private Limited, Bangalore [Summer 2021]
-  *  Developed a bot (using UiPath studio ReFramework) for E-commerce companies to generate purchase order IDs against orders received online and thus ensuring on-time delivery of products.
+  *  Developed a bot (using UiPath studio ReFramework) for E-commerce companies to generate purchase order I.D.s against orders received online, thus ensuring on-time delivery of products.
-  *  Programmed a bot to automatically fill Google forms by taking input (applicant’s details) from an Excel sheet and thereby reducing the hiring process time by 25%.
+  *  Programmed a bot to automatically fill Google forms by taking input (applicant's details) from an Excel sheet, thereby reducing the hiring process time by 25%.
   *  Built a bot to extract specific emails based on textual metadata, improving employee productivity; ported the extracted data to Excel spreadsheets for analysis.
-  *  Implemented a bot to extract identified data from websites into MS Excel, saving 15% of the buyer’s time.
+  *  Implemented a bot to extract identified data from websites into M.S.
+Excel, saving 15% of the buyer's time.
   *  Coded a bot to automatically generate complaint tickets and assign tickets to responsible personnel, enhancing customer service.

 Publications